 Regular Review of All Accounts

-Due to the requirements of GDPR and data protection legislation, Local Authorities will wish to ensure that all of their Nexus account holders are:
+Due to the requirements of data protection legislation, Local Authorities will wish to ensure that all of their Nexus account holders are:

 - Still employed by the Local Authority (directly or in a commissioned role) – remember that standard LA IT account close down procedures rarely include systems such as Nexus or DfE Sign-in systems.